 A Comprehensive Guide to the Invoicing Process

 A business without any revenue can be considered a failing business or one that is in development mode.
-It is, therefore, crucial to understand the invoicing process so as to charge your customers effectively and collect cash on time.
+It is, therefore, crucial to understand the invoice process so as to charge your customers effectively and collect cash on time.
 After researching the best processes around the world, we have listed down tips and tricks that will provide you with a roadmap to effective invoicing.
-This is a comprehensive guide which gives a complete overview of the invoicing process.
+This is a comprehensive guide that gives a complete overview of the invoice process.

 Invoice, what is the document about?